Tudor Clothing - Dress to Impress

 Queen Elizabeth I

-Queen Elizabeth I was the daughter of Henry Vlll and Anne Boleyn.
+Queen Elizabeth I was the daughter of King Henry Vlll and Anne Boleyn.
 Elizabeth was born in 1533 and died in 1603.
 She was the Queen of England from 1558 until she died at the age of 70.
-This portrait is thought to be a Victorian copy of the original painting of Queen Elizabeth I by John Bettes.
+The portrait of Queen Elizabeth I pictured here is thought to be a Victorian copy of a painting by John Bettes.

 What clues can we discover in this portrait?

 If you look at the picture closely you can see a large ruff around her neck made of decorative lace.
 The bigger the ruff you wore, the richer you would look.